 Aside from the music aspect, Jay-Z has turned into a successful business man by forming the urban clothing line Rocawear, the production company Roc-A-Fella films, opening the fancy sports bar 40/40 Club in New York and Atlantic City, as well as becoming a part owner of the New Jersey Nets.
 He later made his biggest investment in love when he married Beyoncé in a small wedding on April 4, 2008.

-Jay-Z's most recent projects include, his collaboration with Kanye West on the 2011 album Watch the Throne, which earned many Grammy nominations, and welcoming his daughter Blue Ivy Carter on January 7, 2012.
+Jay-Z's went on to collaborate with Kanye West on the 2011 album Watch the Throne, which earned many Grammy nominations, before welcoming his daughter Blue Ivy Carter on January 7, 2012.